 - Glossopharyngeal Neuralgia – pain originating from the glossopharyngeal nerve (in the throat), is a rare form of neuralgia, causing pain in the neck and throat region

 - Sciatic neuralgia (sciatica) – compression of the sciatic nerve (one of the longest and widest nerves) starting from the lower back through the buttocks and legs causing pain along these regions, including the feet and/ or toes.
-Depending on the location of compression, a burning pain or tingling or numbness down the leg
+Depending on the location of compression, burning pain or tingling or numbness down the leg

-- Intercostal neuralgia (chest wall pain) - common type of neurogenic pain of the abdominal area, which is caused by compression of the intercostal nerves (between the ribcage); shingles (herpes zoster virus) can cause intercostal neuralgia.
+- Intercostal neuralgia (chest wall pain) – a common type of neurogenic pain of the abdominal area, which is caused by compression of the intercostal nerves (between the ribcage); shingles (herpes zoster virus) can cause intercostal neuralgia.
 The pain is localized in the ribs and increases with breathing and movement.
 Violent attacks are marked by coughing and deep breathing.
 Often there is a need for differential diagnosis of intercostal neuralgia with diseases of the heart, lungs, abdomen, and damage to the nervous ganglion

 Neuralgia Diagnosis at HMC

-Diagnosis of neuralgia is based on a thorough neurological examination of the patient taking into account the symptoms described by the patient.
+The diagnosis of neuralgia is based on a thorough neurological examination of the patient taking into account the symptoms described by the patient.
 Neurologists at Herzliya Medical Center, using the latest advances in laboratory and instrumental diagnosis, exclude other suspected conditions (rheumatoid arthritis, for example) by observing signs and symptoms, such as redness or swelling.
 Blood tests determine kidney function, blood sugar and more.
-Visualization of nerve pathways conducted using MRI, ultrasound or CT scanning help determine the presence and nature of mechanical pressure.
+Visualization of nerve pathways conducted using MRI, ultrasound or CT scanning helps determine the presence and nature of mechanical pressure.
 An important method is also a study of nerve conduction velocity (NCV) through electromyography.

-A comprehensive approach in the treatment of neuralgia allows Israeli experts at HMC to achieve stable effect and prevent relapse.
-A detailed description of the patient's symptoms of neuralgia will help determine the most effective treatment method, which depends on the type, location, cause and severity of neuralgia.
+A comprehensive approach in the treatment of neuralgia allows Israeli experts at HMC to achieve a stable effect and prevent relapse.
+A detailed description of the patient’s symptoms of neuralgia will help determine the most effective treatment method, which depends on the type, location, cause and severity of neuralgia.
 The main methods of treatment include:

 - Drugs that lower the pain threshold.
 These properties have a number of antidepressants (Amitriptyline, Nortriptyline, Duloxetine) and anticonvulsants (Carbamazepine, Gabapentin, Lamotrigine, Phenytoin, Pregabalin).